 REALTORS® must properly identify their real estate business on Facebook, Twitter and other social media.
 Learn how to make sure that you and your agents are in compliance with this members-only video: “Article 12 Compliance with Social Media ,” featuring President-elect Matt Difanis, ABR, GRI.

 Sign up for REALTOR Party Mobile Alerts this May for a chance to win $250.
 May is REALTOR Advocacy Month .
 Ask your agents to sign up so they receive text alerts on the next call for action.
 Tax Reform is top on the list for our legislative agenda in Congress.

 Online Only!
-D.R.
-Legal News and is published online only in a downloadable PDF format that is e-mailed to all IAR members who are the Designated REALTOR® (or D.R.) for their real estate office.
-Be sure to watch and open all e-mail from “IAR Communications” or the "Illinois Association of REALTORS."
+Designated REALTOR® Legal News is e-mailed to all members who are the Designated REALTOR® (or DR) for their real estate office.
+Be sure to watch and open all e-mail from “Illinois REALTORS."

-The D.R.
-Legal News is e-mailed six times per year (January, March, May, July, September, November) to the Designated REALTOR® member of the Illinois Association of REALTORS®.
+The Designated REALTOR® Legal News is e-mailed six times per year (January, March, May, July, September, November) to the Designated REALTOR® member of the Illinois REALTORS®.
 For reprint permission, contact firstname.lastname@example.org .

 Looking for a topic for your next office meeting or regional meeting?
 The Member Outreach team is available to cover the latest legislative issues in play—local, state and national—as well as new laws, forms, RVOICE resources and RPAC.
 Call 1-800-752-3274 or Info@illinoisrealtors.org .